Man charged in Scranton groping assaults faces similar allegations in Taylor

 - Oops!Something went wrong.Please try again later.

 Jun.
-10—A 20-year-old man charged with slapping or groping three women in the city did the same thing to a woman in Taylor, borough police said.
+11—A 20-year-old man charged with slapping or groping three women in Scranton did the same thing to a woman in Taylor, borough police said.

 Michael Patrick Frazier approached a woman on his bicycle May 31 as she entered Walmart, 1325 S. Main Ave., and grabbed her buttocks, Officer Brian Holland wrote in a criminal complaint.